 The Data Dichotomy - Wednesday, November 22, 2023 Building Event-Driven Services with Apache Kafka - Wednesday, November 29, 2023 Putting the Micro into Microservices - Wednesday, December 6, 2023

 10 AM PDT | 1 PM EDT | 10 AM GMT | 10:30 AM IST | 1 PM SGT | 4 PM AEDT

-Application architecture is shifting from monolithic enterprise systems to flexible, scalable, event-driven approaches.
 Welcome to the microservices era.
+Application architecture is shifting from monolithic systems to flexible, scalable, event-driven approaches.

-This is a three-part series which introduces key concepts, use cases, and best practices for finding success with event-driven microservices.
-Each session is recorded so if you missed a session you’ll have a chance to watch on-demand.
+This three-part series introduces key concepts, use cases, and best practices for finding success with event-driven microservices.
+Each session is recorded, so you can access the series on-demand.
+Sign up today!